hcrute/Tensorflow-Profiling/README.md

 # Tensorflow-Profiling
-This is a repository for tensorflow r1.0 profiling for compiler purposes
+This is a repository for tensorflow r0.8 for pofiling for compiler purposes